 Last updated: ET

-Canada does not recognize Russian control over Crimea.
-Our ability to provide consular assistance to Canadians in Crimea is extremely limited.
+Our ability to provide consular services in Ukraine is severely limited.

 Safety and security

 On October 10, 2022, Russia attacked Ukrainian civilian and government infrastructure in multiple cities, including Kyiv.

 Heavy fighting is ongoing in several areas of the country.
 Bombardments, explosions and missile launches occur on a daily basis.
 Thousands of civilian casualties have been reported.
 There are basic supply shortages and essential services disruptions in areas close to the front lines.
 Strikes and bombardments could also pose a threat to Ukraine's nuclear energy infrastructure, notably to the Zaporizhzhia Nuclear Power Plant.